OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

     2. Right of withdrawal for consumers
     3. Obligations of the user and special provisions for users
     4. Fees, billing, invoicing, payment terms
-    5. Validity of the provisions of the General Terms and Conditions for using the XING service
+    5. Validity of the provisions of the General Terms and Conditions for the use of the XING service
 *   C. Additional terms for using the employer review platform
     1. Obligations of the user and special provisions for users
-    2. Validity of the provisions of the General Terms and Conditions for using the XING service
+    2. Validity of the provisions of the General Terms and Conditions for the use of the XING service